Mattie2/VendingMachine/README.md

 # Validation Features
 - Password checking - kills program after 3 incorrect password attempts
 - Stock checking - only allows user to buy item if it's in stock, or theres enough - e.g. if theres only 1 left the user wont be able to buy two
+- Coin/cash checking - the cash and coins will be updated when the user inserts cash, and when change is given.
+If there is no change available, the user will be notified.
+If there is only part of the change available, the user will receive as much as possible, along with a message explaining the machine is low on change.